 Get All Stakeholders on Board

 Project management needs to meet with every employee, department, and partner that touches the sales process.
 This includes the sales team, sales operations, resellers, marketing, finance, product management, shipping, and distributors.
-It is up to the project team to educate each department on the purpose of the project, what they hope to achieve and how it will change their day to day.
+It is up to the project team to educate each department on the purpose of the project, what they hope to achieve and how it will change their day-to-day.
 There should be no surprises, and every effort to get people on board from the beginning of the project needs to be made.
-It’s also important to get feedback into what each person needs and expects from a more streamlined sales process.
+It’s also important to get feedback on what each person needs and expects from a more streamlined sales process.
 Doing this from the get-go saves a lot of confusion down the line.

 Understand the Entire Process